beyondonlinedata/beyondonlinedata.github.io/index.md

 ## Submission Guidelines
 ### Format
-We encourage submissions of work-in-progress, extended abstracts, unpublished results, and accepted papers at top conferences/journals.
+We encourage submissions of extended abstracts and position papers that describe work-in-progress or accepted papers at top conferences/journals.
 All authors are required to use the AAAI Author Kit to format their papers.
 The author kit is available at <http://www.aaai.org/Publications/Templates/AuthorKit18.zip>.
-Submissions should be 2-8 pages.
+Submissions should be 2-4 pages.
 Accepted papers will be presented in the format of either posters or talks.

 ### Submission Link
 Papers should be submitted via [EasyChair](https://easychair.org/conferences/?conf=bod18).